IHE/HIE-Whitepaper/README.md

 what way the IHE profiles can help.
 The following table shows the set of identified Controls (identified in above) as columns and the supportive IHE Profiles as rows.
 In this table a ‘√’ indicates a direct relationship.
-A direct relationship means that the Profile addresses the security and/or privacy principle.
-An ‘.” indicates an indirect relationship, meaning that the Profile assists with the principle.
+A direct relationship means that the profile addresses the security and/or privacy principle.
+An ‘.” indicates an indirect relationship, meaning that the profile assists with the principle.
 Further details on the ‘√’ direct and ‘.’
 Indirect relationships can be found in the profile text or through other webinars.